-Our firm handles a variety of Internet, social media, and technology-related legal issues and transactions.
-We are not luddite lawyers.
-Our deep understanding of the Internet's technological infrastructure and the associated vernacular enables us to efficiently and successfully tackle Internet-based legal issues.
-Our team has been recognized by Who’s Who Legal® and The Best Lawyers in America© for information management law and other technology-focused areas of practice.
+We deploy our deep understanding of digital infrastructure and vernacular when representing clients in internet, social media, and technology-related legal issues and transactions.
+Our team has been acknowledged by Who’s Who Legal® and Best Lawyers in America© for information management law and other technology-focused practice areas.

-We have extensive experience in tracking the identities of individuals or entities who post online content.
-Representative examples of such matters include the representation of an automobile dealer in Florida-based bill of discovery proceedings to successfully identify an individual posting unlawful and defamatory content on social media platforms, representation of a high net worth individual client in proceedings to successfully identify an individual who falsely created an online dating profile impersonating the client in an attempt to harm the client's reputation, and representation of an international company in 28 U.S. Code Section 1782 proceedings in the Northern District of California to successfully determine the identity of an individual associated with Hong Kong based judicial proceedings.
+We have extensive experience in tracking the identities of individuals and entities who post online content.
+We represented an automobile dealer in Florida-based bill of discovery proceedings and successfully identified an individual posting unlawful and defamatory content on social media platforms.
+We represented an individual in proceedings leading to the successful identification of someone who created a false online profile impersonating the client.
+We represented an international company in 28 U.S. Code Section 1782 proceedings in the Northern District of California leading to the successful identification of an individual associated with Hong Kong-based judicial proceedings.

 If there is any legal issue at the crossroads of the internet, technology, and law, then it is likely in our wheelhouse.